clairedriedger/cd/_posts/2025-04-15-anothertramp.md

 <br>

 <br>
 It's a bit strange to start thinking about coming home eventually.
 I have been working on booking my plane tickets home this week, but I am still in denial about having to leave.
 Next week's post won't arrive until at least April 29th ish, because I am leaving for a 10+ day trip for mid-semester break in one hour.
 Until then, I hope everybody has a lovely life.
 I will miss you all, my dearests.
-You's make my life go 'round.
+You make my life go 'round.